 The taskforce has been busy working on several projects focusing on education and public awareness this year.
 Billboards, public access signs, and a few promotional items have already been utilized to help spread the message about the threat that AIS poses in Polk County and around the state.
 The taskforce is hoping to accomplish many great things in the years to come.

-In 2020 the taskforce will hire 3- seasonal interns to help with AIS activities, mainly focusing on watercraft inspections at public water access sites around the County.
+In 2021 the taskforce will hire 2 or 3- seasonal interns to help with AIS activities, mainly focusing on watercraft inspections at public water access sites around the County.
 The taskforce purchased 2- I-LIDS monitoring systems for Maple Lake and Union Lake in 2017.
 You can learn more about I-LIDS by reading our document (PDF).

 AIS Taskforce Meetings are held quarterly throughout the year.
 Contact Jake at Polk County Planning and Zoning for more information at 218-281-5700.